-Steelers stay in locker room and don't participate in anthem
+Steelers stay in tunnel, don't participate in anthem

 The Steelers didn't take a knee during the national anthem Sunday.
 They didn't take the field, either.